Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 We play a major role in training pediatric residents in the Pediatrics Residency Program at UNC to become the next generation of primary care pediatricians, subspecialists, and leaders in academic centers.

 UNC offers an unparalleled opportunity for studying pediatric endocrinology within a strong general pediatric setting.
 Our training program consists of a comprehensive clinical and research experience spanning three years.
 This program is intended for physicians who desire to pursue a career in academic medicine that combines both clinical and research activities as well as medical education in endocrinology and diabetes.
 The clinical management of outpatient and inpatient endocrine disorders, including diabetes, is emphasized in the first year.
-The second and third years are primarily devoted to in-depth investigation of an area of basic, clinical, or quality improvement research under the supervision of faculty mentors.
-Each year, the program accepts one first year fellow.
+The second and third years are primarily devoted to in-depth investigation of an area of basic, clinical, translational, or quality improvement research under the supervision of faculty mentors.

 The First Year